Sheraff/TIL/_posts/2019-07-31-Thenables-and-trigger-promises.md

 ---
 layout: post
-title:  "Thenables and trigger promises"
+title:  Thenables and trigger promises
+tags:   ['JavaScript', 'Design pattern', 'Promises']
 ---

 Any object containing a `then()` property — also called a thenable — can be used in a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) chain.